X Base Outdoor Concrete Bench

 Repeat the above step three more times and you will have all of your bench legs, and then we can put them together!
 Using the two 2×4 @ 46″ boards as top stretchers, drill the same pocket holes (1 1/2″) and attach them the same way (wood glue and 2 1/2″ screws) as in the last step!

-You will be attaching the first 2×3 @ 46″ same pocket holes and all as above, attach in between the 2×4’s you placed in the last step!
-I don’t have a picture of this step because on first design this wasn’t included and then I decided that I probably needed a little extra support since the top was going to weigh around 130 pounds…and have people sit on it!!
+You will be attaching the first 2×3 @ 46″ same pocket holes and all as above, attach in between the 2x4s you placed in the last step!
+I don’t have a picture of this step because on the first design this wasn’t included and then I decided that I probably needed a little extra support since the top was going to weigh around 130 pounds…and have people sit on it!!
 So this step was at the end of my project!!
 Lol!!
 But you can do yourself a favor and add it now!!

 Then attach the other 2×3 @ 46″ as the bottom stretcher.
 I used a 1 x 2 scrap piece of wood to set it down 3/4″ before attaching!
 Attach the same as above!